ShoYamanishi/nlpregex/README.md

-# nlpregex READEME UNDER DEVELOPMENT SOON TO BE READY
+# nlpregex

-Regular Language Representation Converter, Visualizer, and Decoder &amp; Acceptor
+Regular Language Representation Converter, Visualizer, and Decoder &amp; Acceptor.

+READEME UNDER DEVELOPMENT SOON TO BE READY

 <a href="docs/banner.png"> <img src="docs/banner.png"></a>

 # Description
 Nlpregex is a set of python tools and components to visualize and convert representation of regular language.